FrankHB/pl-docs/en-US/calling-for-language-features.md

 Since generality and simplicity are not always consistent in a same language design, there are trade-offs between them.
 A significant judgment to resolve the inconsistency is based on the number of abilities the language has to provide in solving problems from various domains.
 When the design of the language exposes enough features having these properties to meet users' requirements in general, it is considered a general-purposed language.
 Otherwise, it is only enough to serve to some specific problem domains well, hence a [DSL (domain-specific language)](https://en.wikipedia.org/wiki/Domain-specific_language).

 Although how much about "enough" is somewhat subjective, there are still feasible ways by comparing the design with contemporarily well-known and/or historically significant language features.
 So, this is not a big problem in practice.
 How to make the (yet unknown) sets of users' requirements work is more difficult.
-There is still at least one methodology available: avoid specific assumptions from any concrete domains until users request them.
+There is still at least one methodology available: preventing specific assumptions from any concrete domains before users explicitly request them.

-By leaving any specific domains out at first, the language needed here has to be general automatically; it is also simple to avoid any unexpected dependencies meaningful only for a few specific domains.
-Such approach can still serve to the resolution for different domains by *derivation* (see the Outlines clause below for details) instead of a set of various DSLs, which is not considered simple here.
+By leaving any specific domains out at first, the language needed here must be general automatically by preventing any unexpected dependencies meaningful only for a few specific domains.
+This approach can still serve to the resolution for different domains by *derivation* (see the Outlines clause below for details) instead of designing a set of various DSLs, which is not considered simple.
 Again, the boundary of being general-purpose is somewhat but not wholly subjective.
 It should be quite restrictive because many existing language features are eventually excluded as they are considered only serving well enough to specific domains.
 Such justification of subjective reasoning as well as the feasibility (the point of "well enough") is covered by the extents of the disclaimer here.

 In particular, the *smoothness conjecture* (in the section 1.1.2 of [the dissertation introducing the vau calculi](https://web.wpi.edu/Pubs/ETD/Available/etd-090110-124904/unrestricted/jshutt.pdf)) is interested in the design in this document, because a language can only become enough general-purposed by providing sufficient ability of adaption in different problem domains with effective and suited ways of abstraction in both the language to be derived and the languages being derived.